sjoelund/MLS-rst-spec/source/introduction.rst

 The semantic specification should be read together with the Modelica grammar.
-Non-normative text, i.e., examples and comments, are enclosed in [ ]; comments are set in italics.
-Additional terms are explained in the glossary in Appendix A. Some important terms are:
+Non-normative text, i.e., examples and comments, are enclosed in [ ]; comments are set *in italics*.
+Additional terms are explained in the glossary in :ref:`TODO: Appendix A`.
+Some important terms are:

 Component
 ~~~~~~~~~